Doria Shafik: Career and activism

 Upon her return from France to Egypt in 1940, Shafik hoped to contribute to the education of her country's youth, but the dean of the Faculty of Literature of Cairo University denied her a teaching position on the pretext that she was "too liberal."

 In 1945, Princess Chevicar, the first wife of Egypt's then former King Fuad I, offered Shafik the position of editor-in-chief of La Femme Nouvelle, a French cultural and literary magazine addressing the country's elite.
 Shafik accepted the position, and with Chevicar's death in 1947, took complete responsibility for the magazine, including its financing.
 Under her direction La Femme Nouvelle gained regional status.
 Also in 1945, Shafik decided to publish an Arabic magazine, Bint Al Nil (meaning Daughter of Nile in English), intended to educate Egyptian women and to help them to have the most effective role possible within their family and their society.
 The first issue came out in November 1945 and was almost immediately sold out.

 In 1948 Shafik created the Bint Al Nil Union to help solve women's primary social problems and to ensure their inclusion in their country's policies.
 The union also worked to eradicate illiteracy by setting up centres for that purpose throughout the country, set up an employment office and a cafeteria for working women.

+Shafik was deeply inspired by Huda Sha'arawi, the pioneering Egyptian feminist leader and founder of the Egyptian Feminist Union, and she was even more determined to lead the feminist struggle after Sha'arawi's death in 1947.
+In the memorial that took place on the 40th day of Sha'arawi's death, she gave a speech galvanizing the attendees to keep fighting for women's rights and stay committed to the demands of equality and justice.
+In her speech, she said, "This fortieth day after the death of Huda Shaarawi conveys the weight of everything she has done for the Egyptians and for all the people of the Orient.
+Remember her, because remembrance serves to reinforce faith and because she has struggled to create a proud and cultured society.
+Remember her until you understand your indebtedness to her.
+She lived for you, and she has also died for you.
+And I shall make sure that mourning helps us to continue what she began… You must struggle to reinforce her memory."